feross/thanks/README.md

 ### 🙌 Give thanks to the open source maintainers you depend on! ✨

-## example

 ![example gif](img/example.gif)

+> "Put your money where your love is."
+> – The Grateful Dead

+Open source maintainers do the work that makes our awesome apps, websites, and projects possible!
+Many authors devote countless hours to open source.
+Let's help out authors and make the software we rely on healthier at the same time!

 ## usage

-Use `thanks` to see which packages you depend on have maintainers who are **seeking donations**.
+**Use `thanks` to see which packages you depend on have maintainers seeking donations ✨**

-To run:
+Run it instantly (without installing!) using:

 ```js
 npx thanks
 ```

-Or, to install and run:
+Or, install it, then run it:

 ```js
 npm install -g thanks
 thanks
 ```

+## authors, add yourself to the list!

+If you're an open source author who accepts donations, add yourself to the `thanks` CLI by modifying [index.js](https://github.com/feross/thanks/blob/master/index.js), and sending a pull request!

 ## license